 The Brain Processes A Lot Of Data – How Could You Collect / Process All Of It?

-We Can Condense What Is Collected
+We Could Condense What Is Collected

 As described on other pages, we know that words and images trigger specific neural reactions.
 For instance, the word “cat” when heard, will trigger the parts of the brain responsible for the concept of a “cat”.
 We also understand that all brains generate the same ‘pattern’ when we think of a “cat”, or other object / concept.
 So rather than try to transmit all of the brain signals generated by the brain and deciphering them, one could just receive the brains overall ‘patterns’.
 An example: if an individual is listening to their father talking about feeding a cat in the house, and you wanted to know what was happening but could not hear the conversation, then you could ‘eavesdrop’ and re-construct the conversation by ‘receiving’ the higher level thoughts / concepts: (house), (father), (cat), (hunger), (food).
 Watch this video presentation from the History Channel for an overview.
 Watch the whole thing or zoom into 7:42.

+Not any more!
 Here is a news article advising of a new method developed by researchers at Lund University in Sweden, making it possible to re-code neural signals into a format that computer processors can use instantly.
 The Lund researchers used simulated recordings from nerve cells to evaluate the method, and were able to show that they can simultaneously collect data from over one million nerve cells, analyze the information, and provide feedback within just a few milliseconds (two way communications with individual nerve cells).

 An example: if an individual is listening to their father talking about feeding a cat in the house, then you could read the triggered ‘patterns’ (signals) from the appropriate higher-functioning brain nodes (the area of the brain that recognizes the combined concepts of the cat, house, and food).
-You’d now be extracting a relatively small signal (pattern) – compare to if you tried to capture all of the supporting signals generated by the brain.
+You’d now be extracting a relatively small signal (pattern) – compared to if you tried to capture all of the supporting signals generated by the brain.

 When you are inducing a signal into the brain to get an intended result, it has been noticed that if you match the signals of the brain more precisely (directly imitating the ‘patterns’ used by the brain) then far less energy is required to induce that information onto the brain than prior thought.
 In fact, you can do this using signals having less power than can be produced biologically (naturally)!
 This has been proven, with a study that noticed melatonin levels could be adjusted by applying a structured magnetic field having intensity within the nano-Tesla range, set to varying pulse duration.
 And in another study where it was noticed patients suffering from neurological disorders experienced significant changes when exposed to short durations of magnetic fields within the pico to nano-Tesla range, again using structured magnetic fields being applied within a very localized brain space.
 While the structure of the fields required need to be investigated, the power levels are always found to be similar to those generated globally by communication systems – which we are all subjected to daily.